-- We have never been profitable and may never achieve or maintain profitability. - If we are unable to raise substantial additional capital on acceptable terms, or at all, we may be forced to delay, reduce or eliminate some or all of our research programs, product development activities and commercialization efforts. - We have a limited operating history, which makes it difficult to evaluate our current business and future prospects and may increase the risk of your investment. - We may expend our limited resources pursuing particular research programs or product candidates that may be less successful or profitable than other programs or product candidates. - Our business may be adversely affected by the ongoing coronavirus pandemic. - · Fluctuating foreign exchange rates could increase our operating expenses and adversely affect our results of operations.
+- We have never been profitable and may never achieve or maintain profitability. - There is substantial doubt regarding our ability to continue as a going concern.
+We will need to raise additional funding, which may not be available on acceptable terms, or at all.
+Failure to obtain this necessary capital when needed may force us to delay, limit or terminate our product development efforts or other operations. - If we are unable to raise substantial additional capital on acceptable terms, or at all, we may be forced to delay, reduce or eliminate some or all of our research programs, product development activities and commercialization efforts. - We have a limited operating history, which makes it difficult to evaluate our current business and future prospects and may increase the risk of your investment. - We may expend our limited resources pursuing particular research programs or product candidates that may be less successful or profitable than other programs or product candidates. - Fluctuating foreign exchange rates could increase our operating expenses and adversely affect our results of operations.

-Risks Related to our Product Candidates
+Risks Related to Our Product Candidates

-- Our business is dependent on the successful development, regulatory approval and commercialization of our therapeutic product candidate, CTIM-76, which is in the early stages of development. - · Results of preclinical studies, early clinical trials or analyses may not be indicative of results obtained in later trials. - Interim "top-line" and preliminary data from our clinical trials that we announce or publish from time to time may change as more patient data becomes available and are subject to audit and verification procedures that could result in material changes in the final data. - Any product candidate may cause serious adverse events or undesirable side effects, which may delay or prevent marketing approval, or, if approved, require it to be taken off the market, require it to include safety warnings or otherwise limit its sales. - The success of our business depends primarily upon our ability to identify, develop and commercialize products using our proprietary technologies. - We have decided to discontinue and explore strategic options for our ONA-XR program; however, there can be no assurance that we will be successful in entering into or consummating a transaction or that any such transaction will yield additional value for stockholders.
+- Our business is dependent on the successful development, regulatory approval and commercialization of our therapeutic product candidate, CTIM-76, which is in the early stages of development. - Results of preclinical studies, early clinical trials or analyses may not be indicative of results obtained in later trials. - Interim "top-line" and preliminary data from our clinical trials that we announce or publish from time to time may change as more patient data becomes available and are subject to audit and verification procedures that could result in material changes in the final data. - Any product candidate may cause serious adverse events or undesirable side effects, which may delay or prevent marketing approval, or, if approved, require it to be taken off the market, require it to include safety warnings or otherwise limit its sales.

+• The success of our business depends primarily upon our ability to identify, develop and commercialize products using our proprietary technologies.
 Risks Related to Our Organization, Structure and Operations

-- Our reliance on a central team consisting of a limited number of employees and consultants who provide various administrative, research and development, and other services across our organization presents operational challenges that may adversely affect our business. - Our future success depends on our ability to retain our executive officers, and other key executives and to attract, retain and motivate qualified personnel.
+- Our reliance on a central team consisting of a limited number of employees and consultants who provide various administrative, research and development, and other services across our organization presents operational challenges that may adversely affect our business. - Our future success depends on our ability to retain our executive officers and other key executives and to attract, retain and motivate qualified personnel.